Infineon/micropython/docs/psoc6/installation.rst

 Some PSoC6™ boards include an external flash memory which is used by the MicroPython file system.
 This memory will not be erased when reprogramming or erasing MicroPython firmware via ``device-setup`` or ``firmware-deploy``.
-Use the ``device-erase`` command to erase of the external memory of your PSoC6™ device:
+Use the ``device-erase`` command to erase the external memory of your PSoC6™ device:

     .. code-block:: bash